[(1) The Secretary of State shall make regulations entitling an employee who satisfies specified conditions—

-(3) Provision under subsection (2)(a) shall secure that where an employee is entitled to parental leave in respect of a child he is
+(3) Provision under subsection (2)(a) shall secure that where an employee is entitled to parental leave in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Fraud by false representationFraud by false representationFraud by false representation applies to a broader range of conduct than the offences under the preceding legislation (the Theft Act 1968 (TA 1968)).
 No gain or loss need actually be made, and no deception need operate on the mind of the